 Chalmers' local "subdivision studies" attempted to pair sales prices of "comparable" lots with and without existing ROW encumbrance.
-From these studies, Chalmers found no negative impacts from the ROW encumbrance.
+As with all other local analyses he performed, Chalmers found no consistent measurable negative impacts from the ROW encumbrance.

-These studies, apart from comparing unadjusted sales prices in some cases that are 18 years apart, suffer from some of the same drawbacks as the other local studies: There was no notation or test for visibility, which is the primary mechanism by which the stigma should theoretically occur.
+These studies, apart from comparing unadjusted sales prices in some cases that are 18 years apart, suffer from some of the same drawbacks as the other local studies: There was no meaningful notation or test for visibility, which is the primary mechanism by which the stigma should theoretically occur.
 If a property has a ROW encumbrance, but no visibility issue, it would not be expected to underperform relative to an unencumbered property with a prominent visual stigma.
 By studying parcels that are all in close proximity to the transmission line, these effects could be frequently present, since subdivision lots would be planned to minimize visual stigma - as well as the possibility of a general negative stigma that could exist for the entire subdivision.